2001-Tue Feb 21 09:49:35 MST 2017

 Much like humans with the disorder, different dogs show different symptoms.
 Some become hyper-vigilant.
 Others avoid buildings or work areas, which they'd previously been comfortable entering.
 Some undergo sharp changes in temperament and either become unusually aggressive with their handlers or clingy and timid.
 Many of them stop doing the kind of tasks they were trained to perform.

-"If the dog is trained to find improvised explosives and it looks like it’s working, but isn’t, it’s not just the dog that’s at risk," said Dr. Burghardt.
+dog is trained to find improvised explosives and it looks like it’s working, but isn’t, it’s not just the dog that’s at risk," said Dr. Burghardt.
 "This is a human health issue as well.”

 The most interesting aspect of this issue — to me, anyway — is that pets are every bit as susceptible to the severe psychological stresses that affect humans.
 And this should come as no surprise to those of us who treat